Paolo Veronese

 Best Artists of All Time.

-The son of a stonecutter, Veronese trained first with the undistinguished local master Antonio Badile (c.1518-60), and also with Giovanni Francesco Caroto.
-Veronese's precocious talent for drawing enabled him to quit the workshop by the age of 16, and by 1548 he was in Mantua painting religious frescos.
+Born Paolo Caliari - his nickname Veronese derives from Verona, the city of his birth - he was the son of a stonecutter, from whom he apparently learned how to model clay.
+According to the Mannerist biographer Giorgio Vasari (1511-1574), he trained first under the undistinguished local master Antonio Badile (c.1518-60) and, afterwards, under Giovanni Francesco Caroto.
+Veronese's precocious talent for drawing enabled him to quit the workshop by the age of 16, in order to seek an independent career.

-From Mantua he moved to Venice, where his first commission was a Sacra Conversazione from San Francesco della Vigna (c.1552).
-In 1553, Veronese was awarded the commission to decorate the Sala dei Cosiglio dei Dieci (the Hall of the Council of Ten) as well as the Sala dei Tre Capi del Consiglio next door.
-However, it was his three ceiling frescoes - for the church of San Sebastiano, the Doge's Palace, and the Marciana Library, (the latter won him a prize awarded personally by Titian), that secured his reputation as one of the leading Mannerist artists in Venice, and triggered comparisons with the figurative work of Correggio and the heroic features of Michelangelo.
+In 1552, Veronese moved to Venice, where his first commission was a Sacra Conversazione for the Church of San Francesco della Vigna (c.1552).
+In 1553, Veronese (along with Ponchino and Zelotti) was awarded the commission for several ceiling decorations in the Doge's Palace, including the Sala dei Cosiglio dei Dieci (the Hall of the Council of Ten), as well as the Sala dei Tre Capi del Consiglio next door.
+It was here that he discovered colour as his principle means of expression, and achieved his big breakthrough.
+In particular, it was his three ceiling frescoes - for the church of San Sebastiano, the Doge's Palace, and the Marciana Library, (the latter won him a prize awarded personally by Titian), that secured his reputation as one of the leading Mannerist artists in Venice, and triggered comparisons with the figure painting of Correggio (1489-1534) and the heroic features of Michelangelo (1475-1564).

 Works like The Wedding at Cana, and The Family of Darius before Alexander (1565-1570) have little if any any emotional content - instead, their prime attraction is their narrative tableau of figures bursting with luminescence and colour.